Linkurious/ogma-annotations-control/docs/index.md

     title: Fully Customizable
     details: Control every aspect of your annotations - colors, fonts, line styles, arrow heads, and more

+  - icon: 💾
+    title: Persistence and Export
+    details: You can easily save, load, and export annotations in GeoJSON format, as well as export to PNG/SVG images

   - icon: 📘
     title: TypeScript Support
     details: Built with TypeScript for complete type safety and excellent IDE autocomplete